microsoft/api-guidelines/graph/patterns/change-status.md

 </EntityType>
 ```

-It is now possible to change the status through a PATCH request to the entity:
+To confirm the user as compromised, we can now send a PATCH request on the resource:

 ```bash
 curl -X PATCH --json '{"status": "confirmed"}' https://graph.microsoft.com/v1.0/riskyUsers/a57dc75f-24b5-47ce-b5e1-44822f5d4729